utlib/collections-uoft/docs/documentation/ingest-instructions.md

 7. Path to the directory where the images are stored (you must ensure image filenames match metadata spreadsheet filenames)
 8. Deadline for ingest to help ITS prioritize and schedule the work

-## To add new items to an existing collection in your repository:
+##  Using ITS facilitated ingest to add new items to an _existing_ collection in your repository:

-[Contact ITS](mailto:digitalinitiatives@library.utoronto.ca) with the following details:
+Similarly, if you need to add items to an existing collection and your ingest includes features not yet available in Admin UI [contact ITS](mailto:digitalinitiatives@library.utoronto.ca) with the following details:

 1. PID of the collection you are adding  the item(s) to (this PID should also be present in the `member_of` field in your metadata spreadsheet for any book or image items)
 2. Path to the completed and validated [metadata spreadsheet](https://utlib.github.io/collections-uoft/documentation/metadata) for the items' metadata